ETERNA-earkiv/ETERNA/documentation/FAQ.md

 Complete instructions on how to add a new language to the system are available at: [Translation guide](Translation_Guide.md).

-### How to set up the development environment for RODA?
+### How to set up the development environment for ETERNA?

 Complete instructions on how to set up the development environment are available at: [Developers guide](Developers_Guide.md).